Taylor Swift Is Making Sure Voting Never Goes Out Of Style

-Good news for democracy: Taylor Swift's viral Instagram post shattering her apolitical reputation has led to a massive spike in new U.S. nationwide voter registrations.
+Good news for democracy: Taylor Swift's viral Instagram post shattering her apolitical reputation has led to a massive spike in new voter registrations nationwide.

-According to the nonpartisan website Vote.org, about 212,000 Americans registered to vote since Swift announced she was supporting U.S. Tennessee Democrats Phil Bredesen for Senate and Jim Cooper for the U.S. House of Representatives in the upcoming midterm elections and encouraged her 112 million followers to go to the ballot box.
+According to the nonpartisan website Vote.org, about 212,000 people registered to vote since Swift announced she was supporting is Tennessee Democrats Phil Bredesen for Senate and Jim Cooper for the U.S. House of Representatives in the upcoming midterm elections and encouraged her 112 million followers to go to the ballot box.

 Advertisement